dumbie/CtrlUI/Readme.md

 - A DirectInput game controller connected through DirectXInput.

 ## Special thanks
-Nefarius, IGDB, SteamKit2 and LibreHardwareMonitor.
+Nefarius, RyoTravis, IGDB, SteamKit2 and LibreHardwareMonitor.

 ## Support and bug reporting
 When you are walking into any problems or a bug you can go to my help page at https://help.arnoldvink.com so I can try to help you out and get everything working.